Skip to content

 Inditex — the fashion label that reads itself.

-From 1 June 2026, Inditex is rolling out a new accessible labelling system on its garments: a NaviLens code added next to the QR on the label lets blind and low-vision customers listen to the product's key information from their own phone, in the language it is set to.
+From 1 June 2026, Inditex is rolling out a new accessible labeling system on its garments: a NaviLens code added next to the QR on the label lets blind and low-vision customers listen to the product's key information from their own phone, in the language it is set to.

 Inditex garment hang tag with a NaviLens code next to the usual QR